Components of the Technology Acceptance Model TAM

 Research Constructs 1-3 adopted from Venkatesh & Bala (2008).

-TAM, TAM-1, 2 & 3 Models at a Glance
+TAM-1, 2 & 3 Models at a Glance

 Model Author Establish Year Variables

 Technology Acceptance Model (TAM) Fred D. Davis 1986 Perceived Usefulness, Perceived Ease of Use, and Attitude toward using the system.
-(Feature: X1, X2, and X3)

-Technology Acceptance Model (TAM) Fred D. Davis 1989 Perceived Usefulness, Perceived Ease of Use, and User Acceptance of Information Technology ”
+Technology Acceptance Model (TAM) Fred D. Davis 1989 Perceived Usefulness, Perceived Ease of Use, and User Acceptance of Information Technology.

 Technology Acceptance Model (TAM-1) Venkatesh and Davis 1996 Perceived Usefulness, Perceived Ease of Use, User Behavioral Intention, and (External Variables)

-Extended Technology Acceptance Model (TAM 2) or ETAM Venkatesh and Davis 2000 Perceived Usefulness, Perceived Ease of Use, Intention to Use, Use Behavior, and (Subjective Norm, Voluntariness, Image, Job relevance, Output Quality, Result Demonstrability, Experience, and Voluntariness)
+Extended Technology Acceptance Model (TAM 2) or ETAM Venkatesh and Davis 2000 Perceived Usefulness, Perceived Ease of Use, Intention to Use, Use Behavior, and (Subjective Norm, Voluntariness, Image, Job Relevance, Output Quality, Result Demonstrability, Experience, and Voluntariness)

-The Technology Acceptance Model (TAM-3) Venkatesh& Bala 2008 Perceived Usefulness, Perceived Ease of Use, Behavioral Intention, Use behavior, and (Subjective Norm, Voluntariness, Image, Job relevance, Output Quality, Result Demonstrability, Experience, Voluntariness, (Computer Self- Efficacy, Perception of External Control, Computer Anxiety, Computer Playfulness, Perceived Enjoyment, Objective Usability)
+The Technology Acceptance Model (TAM-3) Venkatesh & Bala 2008 Perceived Usefulness, Perceived Ease of Use, Behavioral Intention, Use behavior, and (Subjective Norm, Voluntariness, Image, Job relevance, Output Quality, Result Demonstrability, Experience, Voluntariness, Computer Self-Efficacy, Perception of External Control, Computer Anxiety, Computer Playfulness, Perceived Enjoyment, Objective Usability)

-FAQ (Frequently Asked Questions): TAM Questionnaire
+FAQ (Frequently Asked Questions): TAM Model Questionnaire

-Q2: What is the first TAM model?
+Q: What is the first TAM model?

 A: The Technology Acceptance Model (Davis, 1986) is the initial TAM model officially published by Fred D. Davis in 1986.
 However, he introduced this framework in his 1985 thesis and published it the following year.

-Q3: Who is the pioneer of the TAM model?
+Q: Who is the pioneer of the TAM model?

 Fred D. Davis is the inventor of the Technology Acceptance Model.
 He is an academic researcher from Texas Tech University who completed a PhD from the Massachusetts Institute of Technology.